-The Dobre Brothers are trying to be the next Mister Rogers — if Mister Rogers rapped about being ‘lit’
+The Dobre brothers are trying to be the next Mister Rogers — if Mister Rogers rapped about being ‘lit’

 When you have the attention of millions of young people and their parents, a lot of people want you to have a message — specifically, one that mentions the name of their product.

-That’s a different kind of message than the Dobres talk about when they’re attempting to channel Fred Rogers (who reportedly never did endorsements until Google put him in a smartphone ad 15 years after his death), but they have found ways to harmonize their corporate partnerships and their desire to mentor America’s youth.
-AT&T partnered with them to promote an anti bullying campaign, a common topic of their rap songs.
-They’ve been paid to play Fortnite and to promote Coca Cola and Wendy’s.
+That’s a different kind of message from what the Dobres talk about when they’re attempting to channel Fred Rogers (who reportedly never did endorsements until Google put him in a smartphone ad 15 years after his death), but they have found ways to harmonize their corporate partnerships and their desire to mentor America’s youth.
+AT&T partnered with them to promote an anti-bullying campaign, a common topic of their rap songs.
+They’ve been paid to play Fortnite and to promote Coca-Cola and Wendy’s.

-The brothers’s VidCon Q&A was held in one of the convention center’s main exhibition halls later that morning.
+The brothers’ VidCon Q&A was held in one of the convention center’s main exhibition halls later that morning.
 A moderator asked the brothers questions.
-Fans ranging from about five to 12 years old had gathered with their parents in the enormous, half-full hall to hear what the Dobres had to say.
+Fans ranging from about 5 to 12 years old had gathered with their parents in the enormous, half-full hall to hear what the Dobres had to say.

 “By the end of this month, we will have another positive message,” said Cyrus, teasing an upcoming song.
 And how do the brothers deal with haters, i.e. the online-celebrity version of bullies?
 “We’re not targeting the people who talk trash," said Darius.
 "I’d rather make someone happy.”

 Steve Perez, the brothers’ videographer, was part of the entourage that had accompanied the brothers to VidCon.
 Perez has known the family forever.
 The brothers aren’t quiet, he said.
 They’re private.
-When the Dobres first started to become famous, said Perez, there were people who wanted to exploit them.
-“We had to be able to read people very fast,” he said.
+When the Dobres first started to become famous, Perez said, there were people who wanted to exploit them: “We had to be able to read people very fast."

 [Elle Mills is the celebrity every YouTuber wants to be.
 But her fame came at a price.]